Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

 Explore the holy temples and roam through the green rolling hills of the North!

-Travel from Delhi through the verdant hills of Himachal and holy temples of the Northern area with this tour package.
-We’ll take you around to experience the glorious nature and historical charm this region has to offer.
+Travel from Delhi through the mountain ranges and holy temples of the northern area on this tour and you’ll experience the glorious nature and historical charm that this region has to offer.
 In cities like Amritsar you will not only see the Golden Temple, but also visit a local market and learn how people live.
 In Dharamshala, we’ll explore the tea gardens, monasteries and the Dalai Lama temple.

-Indeed, throughout the 15 days we will visit all the must-see temples and historical sights.
-Whether its exploring holy cities, wandering through lush greenery, discovering local delicacies, meandering through markets—this region is awaiting to be discovered!
+Throughout the 14 days we will visit all the must-see temples and historical sights.
+Whether it’s exploring holy cities, wandering through lush greenery, discovering local delicacies, meandering through markets, this region is awaiting to be discovered!

 Our mission is to improve the quality of lives in the communities where we work.
 Like all of our tours, 80% of the profits fund Reality Gives, our education NGO based in Dharavi (Mumbai) and Sanjay Colony (Delhi).
 Thank you for supporting our programs by signing up for the tour!

 Price per Person (INR)

 Welcome to Delhi, the nation’s capital, a vibrant city with an unbelievable amount of history!
 Your tour guide will meet you at the airport and then you will transfer to your hotel.
 Depending on your arrival time and how tired you are, the tour guide will plan the rest of the day with you accordingly, which could include some sightseeing, plus a welcome dinner.